 Juvenile rheumatoid arthritis (JRA), also called juvenile idiopathic arthritis (JIA), is a type of arthritis that occurs in children ages 1 to 16.

 Juvenile Rheumatoid Arthritis Diagnosis

-To ultimately be diagnosed with JRA the child's symptoms must last at least six weeks.
+For a JRA diagnosis, the child's symptoms must last at least six weeks.

-Arthritis refers to more than 100 conditions that affect the musculoskeletal system.
-The joints are the parts of the body where bones meet each other.
-When arthritis is present, the joints may become inflamed, stiff, red, and painful.
-Damage from RA may occur in tissues surrounding the joints including the tendons, ligaments, and muscles.
-RA is one type of arthritis classified as 'systemic,' meaning it can areas throughout the body.
-In some patients, symptoms may extend to the skin and eyes, and internal organs, including the liver, kidneys, heart, and lungs.
+Arthritis may refer to more than 100 conditions that affect the musculoskeletal system.
+Your joints are the places where your bones meet.
+When arthritis is present, your joints may become inflamed, stiff, red, and painful.
+Damage from RA may occur in tissues surrounding the joints, including the tendons, ligaments, and muscles.
+RA is one type of arthritis classified as "systemic," meaning it can occur throughout your body.
+In some patients, symptoms may extend to the skin and eyes, as well as internal organs, including the lungs, kidneys, heart, and liver.

 The exact cause of RA remains unknown, but several risk factors have been identified.
-Women are diagnosed with RA more often, and it is suspected estrogen may play a role.
+Women are diagnosed with RA more often, and it is suspected that the hormone estrogen may play a role.
 Several studies have shown there is a genetic component to developing RA.
 Cigarette smoking appears to increase the risk of developing the disease.
 Occupational exposure to certain dusts such as silica, wood, or asbestos can also lead to a higher risk for developing the illness.
-It is thought there may be a viral or bacterial infectious cause of RA but that is still being studied.
+Some think there is a viral or bacterial cause of RA but that is still being studied.